aldefouw/redcap_cypress/README.md

 https://www.cypress.io/

-## What do I need to perform automated tests?
+## Getting Started

-Automating your REDCap testing basically requires two things:
+Automating testing of REDCap requires two things:
 - Test Environment
 - Test Framework

 ### Test Environment

-This is your test server, but it can be located anywhere.
-It could be remote or local.
-It could be Windows or Linux.
-My assumption is that many running local Docker containers.
+What is the test environment?
+Well, it's basically your test server that you run REDCap on.

+It can be located anywhere: local or remote.

+It can run in any environment: virtualized or dedicated.

+It can run any OS you want: Linux or *insert your favorite OS here*.

+There are really only two requirements for your test environment:
+1. It must be running prior to starting the test suite
+2. It must be accessible through HTTP protocol via the test suite

 If your test environment is running and functional, this part is done.